 There are two ways of looking at this from the Commodore 64 perspective.
-One is of sadness; even CF shifts in tone this month and begins to talk about the C64’s “retirement”.
+One is of sadness; even CF shifts in tone this month and begins to talk – in C64 ‘vs’ The World – about the bread bin’s “retirement”.
 But the other, hey, is how amazing is it that a magazine for the Commodore was available when the Playstation came out?

 The latter option is somewhat tempered by the reality of this month’s offering.
 CF had initially been granted a dignified downsizing as the machine had faded commercially, first from 66 to 50 and then 34 pages; the games weren’t in the shops, but over 20,000 people had stuck with the magazine and it was enough to make the mag viable.
 Clearly, though, the latter half of ’94 had seen dramatic change to those figures, as this month’s Commodore Format had just 22 pages.
 It had also lost its sturdy, glossy clover – “it was self covered bog paper”, remembers Simon Forrester.
 This issue was the first produced under the control of Future Publishing’s new owners, Pearson, who inherited a portfolio of magazines largely in decline.
 The immediate downsize was no coincidence.
 (Read about the deal here)

 IT’S WHAT YOU DO WITH IT